Rick Scott agenda push baffles GOP - NewsBreak

 The senator speculated that Scott is simply growing impatient with the lack of progress in Washington on major domestic and fiscal issues.

-“I think he’s frustrated he’s been in [Senate] office for a few years and hasn’t been able to move the dial,” the source said.
+“I think he’s frustrated.
+He’s been in office for a few years and hasn’t been able to move the dial,” the source said.

 A second senator said by ignoring McConnell’s advice, Scott is “giving the middle finger” to his leadership.